 The Power to Overcome Self Doubt: Know that if you are invited to have a seat at the table, someone important feels that your point of view is important too.
 I’ve had some of the best surprises of my career when I pushed myself through a moment of doubt.
 Early in my career, I was doing an ad campaign for a luxury jewelry company, and they asked us to put on a major fashion show.
 At the time, I had no experience doing anything like this, but I pushed through my doubt and enthusiastically agreed.
 The event turned out to be a great success (and confidence booster) and I’m so glad I didn’t let fear hold me back.

-As a part of my series about “5 Lifestyle Tweaks That Will Dramatically Improve One’s Wellbeing”, I had the pleasure of interviewing Jill Bucaro.
+As a part of our series about “Why We Need More Women Founders”, I had the pleasure of interviewing Beth Bronfman.

 Thank you so much for doing this with us!
-Our readers would love to “get to know you” a bit better.
-Can you share with us the story about how you first got involved in fitness and wellness?
+Before we dig in, our readers would like to get to know you a bit more.
+Can you tell us a bit about your “backstory”?
+What led you to this particular career path?